cicadatesting/cicada-distributed-docs/docs/reference/load-models.md

         seconds (int): Amount of time to spend ramping users target_users (int): Number of users to ramp to. wait_period (int, optional): Time in seconds to wait between scaling batch of users.
-Defaults to 1. max_results_per_period (int, optional): Max number of results to return when polling.
-Defaults to 1000. skip_scaledown (bool, optional): Do not scale down users after load model completes.
+Defaults to 1. skip_scaledown (bool, optional): Do not scale down users after load model completes.
 Defaults to True.
     """
 ```